Marcus Garvey poster

 REGGAE TRIBUTE TO MARCUS GARVEY

-Jointly presented by Hackney Arts and Entertainments
+Jointly presented by Hackney Arts and

-And Reggae Expo.
-Including performances by:
+performances by:

-The Atom Band
+The Aton Band

 Noah House of Dread